hallambaker/Mathematical-Mesh/readme.md

 # Mathematical Mesh

-The Mesh is an infrastructure that makes the Internet easier to use by making it more secure.
+The Mesh is a Threshold Key Infrastructure that makes the Internet easier to use by making it more secure.

 Bad security design doesn't just create insecurity, it causes endless user